-Fear, Aggression, and Anxiety – Behavior Modification for Dogs
+Fear, Anxiety, and Aggression – Behaviour Modification for Dogs

 - Separation Anxiety

 Our organization adheres to the guidelines found in the Humane Hierarchy, which has also been adopted by many organizations such as the CCPDT.

 In brief, you can expect that our behaviour modification plans will include:

 - Ensuring the health and physical well-being of the dog – that includes physical health (diet, rest, exercise, medical illness) and emotional well-being

 - Setting them up for success – Avoiding putting the dog in situations where he or she is likely to fail and do the unwanted behaviour